Little Dorrit: Adaptations

 Little Dorrit has been adapted for the screen six times.

 The first, a two-reel short, was released on July 29, 1913 by Thanhouser, directed by James Kirkwood.

 The 1920 version was a British adaptation directed by Sidney Morgan.

 A Danish version appeared in 1924, directed by A.W.
 Sandberg with Frederik Jensen as William Dorrit, Gunnar Tolnæs as Clennam, and Karina Bell in the title role.

 The 1934 German adaptation, Kleine Dorrit, starred Anny Ondra as Little Dorrit and Mathias Wieman as Arthur Clennam.
 It was directed by Karel Lamač.

 The fifth adaptation, in 1987, was a UK feature film of the same title as the novel, directed by Christine Edzard and starring Alec Guinness as William Dorrit and Derek Jacobi as Arthur Clennam, supported by a cast of over 300 British actors.

 The sixth adaptation was a TV series co-produced by the BBC and WGBH Boston, written by Andrew Davies and featuring Claire Foy (as Little Dorrit), Andy Serkis (as Rigaud/Blandois), Matthew Macfadyen (as Arthur Clennam), Tom Courtenay (as William Dorrit), Judy Parfitt (as Mrs Clennam), and Alun Armstrong (as Jeremiah/Ephraim Flintwinch).
 The series aired between October and December 2008 in the UK, in the USA on PBS's Masterpiece in April 2009, and in Australia, on ABC1 TV, in June and July 2010.

 In 2001 BBC Radio 4 broadcast a radio adaptation of five hour-long episodes, starring Sir Ian McKellen as the narrator.

 Little Dorrit forms the backdrop to Peter Ackroyd's debut novel, The Great Fire of London (1982).

 Dickens's story provided inspiration for the web comic The Adventures of Dorrit Little by artist Monica McKelvey Johnson.

+Eduard Künneke was announced to be at work on an operatic setting of the novel in 1926.